neilsmithdesign/Payments/README.md

 # Payments

-A simple utility for handling Store Kit transactions and in-app purchases
+A simple utility for handling Store Kit transactions